ZK-Plus/zokrates-api/README.md

 ## Usage

 Once you have the image running locally, open the OpenAPI interface on [http://0.0.0.0:8000/docs/index.html](http://0.0.0.0:8000/docs/index.html) in your browser.
+In the url you can access all the methods support, endpoints, body schemas, and response tes supported by the API.

+The API is able to generate proofs for multiple `.zok` at once.
+However, for each new `.zok` the Proof Setup process has to be done once.

+### Proof Setup

+  1. Add your `.zok` file in the `POST /compile` endpoint and click execute.
+Zokrates will compile the program on the server.
+This can take some time.
+If the program compiles successfully, the response constains the `program_hash` and the abi.json structure.
+You will need both information on later steps.
+  2. Call the `POST /<PROGRAM_HASH>/proving-key` with the `program_hash` from previous step and the proving key of the program attached in the response.

+### Proof Generation

+Once the proof Setup step is done, you can create zk-SNARKs by providing a valid witness in the .json format specified in `abi` field in the response of the `POST /compile`.
+You have two ways to get a proof from a valid witness:

+  - Calling the endpoint `POST /<PROGRAM_HASH>/compute-generate-proof`.
+This is the preferred and simplest option.
+This endpoint takes the proof arguments as inputs and delivers the final proof in the response under the `payload` field.
+  - Calling the endpoints `POST /<PROGRAM_HASH>/compute-witness` and `POST /<PROGRAM_HASH>/generate-proof`.
+These two endpoints replicate the functionality of the ZoKrates CLI. `POST /<PROGRAM_HASH>/compute-witness` takes the proof arguments and generates the witness.
+The witness is the used by `<PROGRAM_HASH>/generate-proof` to generate the zk-SNARK.

 # Contributing